Berkeley Township, New Jersey: Education

-Central Regional High School with 1,568 students in grades 9–12.
-The high school district's board of education is comprised of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
-Seats on the high school district's board of education are allocated based on the population of the constituent municipalities, with Berkeley Township allocated five of the board's nine seats.
+Central Regional High School with 1,489 students in grades 9–12.
+The high school district's board of education consists of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
+Berkeley Township is allocated five of the board's nine seats.

 Media

 The Asbury Park Press provides daily news coverage of the township, as does WOBM-FM radio.
 The township provides material and commentary to The Berkeley Times, which also covers news from Beachwood, Ocean Gate, Pine Beach and South Toms River as one of seven weekly papers from Micromedia Publications.

 WOBM-FM radio started broadcasting from Bayville in March 1968.
 The station relocated to studios in Toms River in 2013.